 MYO1G (Myosin IG) is a Protein Coding gene.
-Diseases associated with MYO1G include hematologic cancer.
-Among its related pathways are Integrin Pathway and ERK Signaling.
-GO annotations related to this gene include actin binding and motor activity.
+Diseases associated with MYO1G include Laurence-Moon Syndrome.
+Among its related pathways are Delta508-CFTR traffic / ER-to-Golgi in CF and Sweet Taste Signaling.
+Gene Ontology (GO) annotations related to this gene include actin binding and motor activity.
 An important paralog of this gene is MYO1D.

 Unconventional myosin required during immune response for detection of rare antigen-presenting cells by regulating T-cell migration.
 Unconventional myosins are actin-based motor molecules with ATPase activity and serve in intracellular movements.
 Acts as a regulator of T-cell migration by generating membrane tension, enforcing cell-intrinsic meandering search, thereby enhancing detection of rare antigens during lymph-node surveillance, enabling pathogen eradication.
 Also required in B-cells, where it regulates different membrane/cytoskeleton-dependent processes.
 Involved in Fc-gamma receptor (Fc-gamma-R) phagocytosis.